-You can also find the most recent listing for the house and use a phrase from the description of the property in an internet search.
+You can also find the most recent listing for the house, and search a phrase from it.
 This may turn up short term listings for the property as well.

 Now you need to make sure it is a true short-term listing.
 Some listings will have a minimum rental period of 30 days or more.
 These are not short-term rentals covered under the law, and are mostly useless to you in this effort.